Timber harvest operations.

 (i) The logs eventually go by vessel to another state or country; and

 (ii) The form of the logs does not change between the time the logs are delivered to the export facility and the time the logs are put on the ship.
-The mere removal of bark from the logs (debarking) and/or the incidental removal of imperfections (see subsection (9)(g), above) while the logs are at the export facility is not itself a manufacturing activity, nor does it result in a change in the "original form" of the logs as contemplated by RCW 82.16.050
+The mere removal of bark from the logs (debarking) or the incidental removal of imperfections (see subsection (9)(g), of this rule) while the logs are at the export facility is not itself a manufacturing activity, nor does it result in a change in the "original form" of the logs as contemplated by RCW 82.16.050

 (b) Documentation requirements for deduction.
 The log hauler must prove entitlement to the deduction.
 Delivery tickets that show delivery to an export facility are not, alone, sufficient proof.
 A certificate from the export facility operator is acceptable additional proof if it is substantially in the following form.
 Rather than a certificate covering each haul, a "blanket certificate" may be used for a one-year period of time if no significant changes in operation will occur within this period of time.